Menu

 The actions by AUSTEL were an abuse of process when they allowed me to commence arbitration/legal proceedings against Telstra without the necessary documents I needed to support my claim was one condemnation, but to have allowed me to spend more than $300.000.00 in arbitration fees trying to prove something that the government had already established against Telstra was an abuse of process.
 AUSTEL breached their statutory obligation towards me as a citizen of Australia.

-It is important to note before AUSTEL did their investigation into my complaints, I provided them with a comprehensive log of my phone complaints, which my claim advisors Plummer and Pullinger later also to Dr Gordon Hughes (the arbitrator hearing my case Alan Smith v s Telstra) on 15 June 1994 as an interim to my arbitration submission (see File - 7 to 9-A - AS-CAV Exhibit 1 to 47 and File 108 - AS-CAV Exhibit 92 to 127).
+It is important to note before AUSTEL did their investigation into my complaints, I provided them with a comprehensive log of my phone complaints, which my claim advisors Plummer and Pullinger later also to Dr Gordon Hughes (the arbitrator hearing my case Alan Smith v s Telstra) on 15 June 1994 as an interim June 15rbitration submission (see File - 7 to 9-A - AS-CAV Exhibit 1 to 47 and File 108 - AS-CAV Exhibit 92 to 127).

-AUSTEL’s Adverse Findings, dated 4 March 1994, confirmed that my claims against Telstra were validated (see points 2 to 212 in that report).
-Unfortunately, I did not receive a copy of these findings until November 23, 2007, 12 years after the termination of my arbitration process.
-Moreover, the government officials had already validated my claims as early as March 4, 1994, six weeks before I signed the April 21, 1994 arbitration agreement.
+AUSTEL’s Adverse Findings, dated 4 March 1994, confirmed that the March 4aims against Telstra were validated (see points 2 to 212 in that report).
+Unfortunately, I did not receive a copy of these findings until November 23, 2007, 12 years after the 23termination of my arbitration process.
+Moreover, the government officials had already validated my claims as early as March 4, 1994, six weeks before April 21, 1994, when I signed the arbitration agreement.

 But despite that, I was still required to pay over $300,000 in arbitration fees to prove something the government had already established.